Outta Nowhere: Spotting Stroke Red Flags Before Time Runs Out

 While the FAST five are strong buddies, major health scares can sometimes toss you a wild pitch.
 Keep your eyes peeled for these extra health red flags:

-Dizziness or balance problems: Feeling unsteady, like the room is spinning, or having trouble walking steadily could point to stroke.
+Dizziness or balance problems: Feeling unsteady, like the room is spinning, or having trouble walking steadily could be a sign of it.

 Severe headache: A sudden, excruciating headache with no known cause can be a warning sign, especially if accompanied by other symptoms.